ovh/docs/pages/platform/kubernetes-k8s/taint-drain-node-pools/guide.en-ca.md

 ![Select a flavor for your second node pool](images/create-a-nodepool-3.png){.thumbnail}

-In the next step, define the size of our second node pool.
+In the next step, define the size of your second node pool.
 This time, we can enable the `Autoscaling`{.action} feature.
 Define the minimum and maximum pool size in that case, 3 in minimum and 10 in maximum, for example.